Pre-release version of Clooz 4 now available!

 Document Templates

-Clooz has over 100 different templates are provided to match the types of information contained in the type of document you find.
+Clooz provides over 230 different templates to match the types of information contained in the type of document you find.
 You simply fill in as much of the information you find useful.
-Keep in mind though that entering all available details gives you the most benefit down the road.
+Keep in mind though that entering all available details gives you the most benefit down the road, especially fields that help define an event or family structure.
 You never know when some seemingly unimportant detail today becomes of great interest in the future.

-Image of the form for entering details for a person in the U.S. 1850 Census
+Image of the form for entering details for a person from a non-tabular document